mathetos/export-users-to-csv/readme.txt

 * Exports users by role
 * Exports users by date range

-For feature request and bug reports, [please use the forums](http://wordpress.org/tags/export-users-to-csv?forum_id=10#postform).
+Issues and Pull Requests for feature requests or bug reports [are welcome at Github](https://github.com/mathetos/export-users-to-csv).

 == Installation ==

 For an automatic installation through WordPress:

 1. Go to the 'Add New' plugins screen in your WordPress admin area
-1. Search for 'Export Users to CSV'
+2. Search for 'Export Users to CSV'
-1. Click 'Install Now' and activate the plugin
+3. Click 'Install Now' and activate the plugin
-1. Go the 'Users' menu, under 'Export to CSV'
+4. Go the 'Users' menu, under 'Export to CSV'

-Or use a nifty tool by WordPress lead developer Mark Jaquith:

-1. Visit [this link](http://coveredwebservices.com/wp-plugin-install/?plugin=export-users-to-csv) and follow the instructions.

 For a manual installation via FTP:

 1. Upload the `export-users-to-csv` directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' screen in your WordPress admin area
+2. Activate the plugin through the 'Plugins' screen in your WordPress admin area
-1. Go the 'Users' menu, under 'Export to CSV'
+3. Go the 'Users' menu, under 'Export to CSV'

 To upload the plugin through WordPress, instead of FTP:

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
-1. Go the 'Users' menu, under 'Export to CSV'
+2. Go the 'Users' menu, under 'Export to CSV'

 == Frequently Asked Questions ==